CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/REPRODUCIBILITY.md

 The workflow is multi-environment:
 - University server for HydrAMP generation, APEX scoring, and HemoPI2 scoring.
-- Google Colab for cleaning, novelty analysis, physicochemical scoring, ESM-2 analyses, PepSySco, diversity analysis, and final selection.
+- Google Colab for cleaning, novelty analysis, physicochemical scoring, ESM-2 analyses, PepSySco integration, diversity analysis, and final selection.
+- External PepSySco web service for PepSySco synthesizability inference.

 The steps below should be executed in order.